AHZAZAHMED/Physical-AI-Humanoid-Robotics/physical-ai-textbook/spec.md

 - As a user, I want to access the textbook homepage at `http://localhost:3000/physical-ai-textbook` and be automatically redirected to the book content
 - Acceptance: When I navigate to the root URL, I'm immediately taken to the textbook content without seeing a 404 error

-### Scenario 2: RAG Chatbot Interaction
+### Scenario 2: Chatbot Interaction
-- As a user, I want to ask detailed questions about Physical AI concepts and receive comprehensive answers with proper citations
+- As a user, I want to ask detailed questions about Physical AI concepts and receive comprehensive answers
-- Acceptance: When I ask a question, the chatbot provides a detailed explanation based on the textbook content and cites the specific source
+- Acceptance: When I ask a question, the chatbot provides a detailed explanation about Physical AI & Humanoid Robotics topics

 ### Scenario 3: User Registration
 - As a new user, I want to register with my software and hardware background information to get personalized content